 2. Check the gas level

 Most of the times you will get a motorbike with a complete empty tank.
 Ask for the nearest gas station or stop at a local shop where they sell bottles of gasoline.
-I have never asked with which type of fuel to fill your tank.
-The locals know and I have never had any problems filling up my motorbike with one of those bottles from the side of the road.
-If you get a full tank, make sure to return it with a full tank or expect to pay.
+You can fill your scooter with the standard gasoline.
+The locals know best anyway and I have never had any problems filling up my motorbike.
+There are always gas stations around, but easiest thing to do is to buy one of those plastic bottles with gasoline from the side of the road.
+If you rent a scooter with a full tank, make sure to return it with a full tank or expect to pay.

 May you run into a serious accident stay calm and don’t do anything stupid like driving away.
 Everyone around you speaking Thai might intimidate you, but even in these situations there is always a friendly Thai that will help you.

 I have damaged my scooter twice while living in Koh Tao, but both times got away with paying around $30.